-3.2.4 USE CASE APPLICATION
+3.2.4.
+USE CASE APPLICATION

-3.2.4.1 POLICY ENFORCEMENT POINT (PEP)
+3.2.4.1.
+POLICY ENFORCEMENT POINT (PEP)

 In order to secure access to the components' resources, the APIs of components deployed on Backend Orchestrator are protected by Policy Enforcement Point.
 PEP provides security in two ways.
 Firstly, it uses the in-built Kubernetes mechanism known as pod networking - PEP as a sidecar along with the primary application are deployed as separate containers inside a single pod.
 They both share the same network allowing them to communicate through localhost.
 The main application is only accessible from within pod, because it does not expose its port outside the cluster, only PEP does that, meaning that in order to get the resource of the main application all HTTP traffic must go through PEP.
-Secondly, the HTTP request must bear a valid authorization, pEP uses the Security Manager's Policy Decision Point.
+Secondly, the HTTP request must bear a valid authorization token and the client which makes an HTTP call has to be authorized to do so.
+To evaluate client authorization, PEP uses the Security Manager's Policy Decision Point.
 After the evaluation of the client's policy, HTTP call is either allowed to reach the main application or it is rejected due to the insufficient permission.
 Policy Enforcement Point provides functionality to configure the way of mapping the request body which is sent to Policy Decision Point based on the properties of an intercepted request.
 That allow tightening or loosing security rules for the specified API endpoints.

+'''

+{

+"actions": [

+{

-"actions": [{ "entityId" : "application123!@!local", "entityType": "app", "method": "write",
+"entityId" : "application123!@!local",

+"entityType": "app",

+"method": "write",

 "field": "update"

+}

+]

+}

+'''